astropy/astropy/docs/development/releasing.rst

    version" link and/or updating the list of older versions if this is an LTS bugfix or a new major version.

+#.
+In the astropy *master* branch (not just the changelog), be sure to update
+   the ``CHANGES.rst`` to reflect the date of the release you just performed and to include the new section of the changelog.
+Often the easiest way to do this is to use ``git cherry-pick`` on the release commit from above, *but* if that method is used, be sure to amend that commit and not change the version in ``setup.py``.
+If you aren't sure how to do this, you might be better off just copying-and-pasting the relevant parts of the maintainence branch's ``CHANGES.rst`` into master.

    Modifications for a beta/release candidate release
    ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^